Throughout the coronavirus pandemic, we have campaigned for the UK Government to do more to keep people with diabetes out of harm's way.

 Thanks to our campaigning work, many more people with diabetes at higher risk from coronavirus were added to the shielding list in England.
-This is because the UK government has adopted a new approach to predict the risk a person has from becoming seriously unwell from coronavirus.
+This is because the UK Government has adopted a new approach to predict the risk a person has from becoming seriously unwell from coronavirus.

-Pushing hard about your concerns
+Campaigning about your concerns

 Since the start of lockdown we’ve been calling for: